PrefectSol/Neuro/README.md

-# Neuro: preparatory project
+# Neuro: still preparatory project

 CLI for training and implementation of new modules in neural networks.

-## Modules
+## Testing Modules

-- GCD: finding the greatest common divisor (dev) - simple test module.
+- GCD: finding the greatest common divisor
+- Parsing: getting information from the Internet by key text.
+- Vision (features): object recognition.

+## Implementation Modules

+- Matrix: write the matrix of neural network.
+- Memory: save data in the neural network memory.

 ## Build and Run